Pericón

 Tagetes lucida

 This lovely herb native to Mexico and central America is often called Mexican mint or Mexican tarragon, as the leaves can be used as a tarragon substitute in cooking.
+Our seed crop didn’t have enough time to mature last season, so the seeds we are offering this year are from our friends at Wild Garden Seed (harvested from a perennial patch that James planted when he worked there years ago 🤗).

 The entire plant can be used to dye natural fibers rich golden colors, and has a long history of use across its native range.
 We love to using the fresh plants for eco-printing, and dried plants for immersion dyeing.
 If you like the smell of licorice or tarragon, you’ll love the smell of this dye bath.